devmrwor/react-hooks-props-basics/README.md

 ## Summary

+While HTML elements are the basic building blocks of a website, (for example, a `<div>`), a React application usually consists of several React _components_ combined together.
+Unlike simple HTML elements, React components are smarter and bigger.
+They allow you to do much more and incorporate logic into how content displays.

 **React components:**
   - are modular, reusable, and enable a 'templating' like functionality
-  - help us organize our user interfaces _functionality_ and _presentation_
+  - help us organize our user interface's _logic_ and _presentation_
-  - enable us to think about each piece in isolation, improving our ability to assert structure on increasingly complex programs
+  - enable us to think about each piece in isolation, enabling us to apply structure to complex programs

-While HTML elements are the basic building blocks of an application (for example, a `<div>`), a React application usually consists of several React _components_ combined together.
-Unlike simple HTML elements, React components are smarter and bigger.
-They allow you to do much more and incorporate logic into how content displays.

 ## Looking Forward

-In this README, we introduced some fundamentals of a React component.
-Going forward we will expand on what we can do with components, how they fit into the larger React landscape, and what built in functionality they come with.
+In this lesson, we introduced some fundamentals of a React component.
+Going forward we will expand on what we can do with components, how they fit into the larger React landscape, and what built-in functionality they come with.

 ## A Quick Note About the Past...